vknabel/lithia/README.md

 - [ ] Custom plugins for external declarations
 - [ ] More static type safety

 Not all features end up on the list above.
-Espcially improving the standard libraries and documentation is an ongoing process.
+Improving the standard libraries and documentation is an ongoing process.

-Lithia will hit **0.1.0** once there is basic tooling support, all language features are implemented and the Standard Library is mature.
-From there on, every source breaking change will result in a minor release.
-To reach **1.0.0**, a small ecosystem needs to evolve.
+To hit version **0.1.0**, Lithia needs [all planned language features](https://github.com/vknabel/lithia/milestone/2), a [rich standard library](https://github.com/vknabel/lithia/milestone/1) and at least a [basic language server](https://github.com/vknabel/lithia/milestone/3) implementation.
+To reach **1.0.0**, we need a stable standard library, documentation, solid and broad tooling.

+### Breaking Changes

+Until we reach **0.1.0** every update is considered breaking.
+Upcoming **0.x.Patch**-updates may fix bugs and add features.
+Existing Lithia source code will not break, but extensions may.
+**0.Minor.0** releases are breaking updates.

+#### What is considered a breaking change?

+- renaming, moving or removing declarations
+- adding cases to *enum*s, that do not contain `Any`
+- renaming, adding or removing fields to _data_

+#### What is not considered a breaking change?

+- renaming function parameters
+- moving parameters through definitions using currying
+- importing new modules

 ## Installation